JesseDalewalker/abbynormal/README.md

 6. Create the database (Postgresql)
 ```
-* Ensure you have PostgreSQL downloaded-- if not use:
+- Ensure you have PostgreSQL downloaded-- if not download the installer here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+and pick the approprriate one for your device.

+- Then install the common client
 $ sudo apt install postgresql-client-common

+- You should now be able to create a database
 $ createdb abbynormal_db
 ```
 - If you get an error like this: `Is the server running locally and accepting connections on that socket?` Run this command: